jkool702/openwrt-custom-builds/README.md

 # openwrt-custom-builds
-Custom firmware images (compiled locally from source) for OpenWrt
+Custom firmware images (compiled locally from source) for OpenWrt for the Dynalink DL-WRX36

 # Install instructions